fedeghe/unicodeist/README.md

 <img width="322"  src="src/img/ss0.png?raw=true">

-[here](./src//img/fg.json?raw=true) you could download exactly that creative and import it in _unicodeist_ .... but 'm sure You can do way better that that
+Clicking <a href="./src//img/fg.json?raw=true" download>here</a> you could download exactly that creative and import it in _unicodeist_ .... but 'm sure You can do way better that that

 [Try it here](https://fedeghe.github.io/Unicodeist/)